-Emotional abuse Signs, symptoms and effects
+Emotional abuse Signs, indicators and effects

 There often aren’t any obvious physical symptoms of emotional abuse or neglect but you may spot signs in a child's actions or emotions.

 Changes in emotions are a normal part of growing up, so it can be really difficult to tell if a child is being emotionally abused.

 Babies and pre-school children who are being emotionally abused or neglected may:

 - be overly-affectionate towards strangers or people they haven’t known for very long

 - lack confidence or become wary or anxious

 - not appear to have a close relationship with their parent, e.g. when being taken to or collected from nursery etc.